natelgrw/lcoracle_ai/README.md

 ### ⚡ AMAX
 **Absorption Maxima Prediction**

-The AMAX module predicts the UV-Vis $\lambda_{max}$ for organic molecules in various solvents.
+The AMAX module predicts the UV-Vis λ<sub>max</sub> for organic molecules in various solvents.
 Prediction models are from the AMAX model series.

 Model Used: **AMAX_XGB1**